yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/gigaspaces-browser-statistics-view.markdown

 # Operations Statistics Status

 The **Operations Statistics Status** area displays the total number of operations performed in the space.
-The **Legend** on the right side, apart from color indication, provides a check box for every opertion, allowing you to remove it from the graph.
+The **Legend** on the right side, apart from color indication, provides a check box for every operation, allowing you to remove it from the graph.

 # TP Statistics History